sail-sg/FDM/README.md

 ## Requirements
 All experiments were conducted using PyTorch 1.13.0, CUDA 11.7.1, and CuDNN 8.5.0.
 We strongly recommend to use the [provided Dockerfile](./Dockerfile) to build an image to reproduce our experiments.

+## Pre-trained models
+We provide pre-trained models for our FDMs along with the baseline models on Hugging Face.
+Download the checkpoints [here](https://huggingface.co/sail/FDM/tree/main).

 ## Preparing datasets
 **CIFAR-10:** Download the [CIFAR-10 python version](https://www.cs.toronto.edu/~kriz/cifar.html) and convert to ZIP archive: